ebanx-integration/ebanx-magento/README.md

 Coming soon!

 ## Changelog
+* 1.1.6: fixed multiple adresses issue (it was sending an array instead of string)
 * 1.1.5: fixed notification errors (missing hashes and/or orders)
 * 1.1.4: changed boleto page layout (one column), fixed direct checkout broken HTML
 * 1.1.3: fixed missing order in notify action